Welcome to the GovHack Handbook!

 Remember to take any medication that you need.

-Try to get plenty of sleep.
-(We don’t recommend being that person who works all night and doesn’t sleep.
-This recommendation may be based on real life experience.)
+Get plenty of sleep.
+We don’t recommend being that person who works all night and doesn’t sleep.
+This recommendation may be based on real life experience…of uh…a friend.

 Photography, video and audio recording

 GovHack is subject to extensive recording in video, audio and photographic form.
 By attending, you acknowledge and accept that you may be the subject of such recording, which may be shared through digital media in relation to GovHack events.
-We will seek to accommodate any specific wish not to be recorded, but cannot guarantee you will not be recorded in some form.
+We will seek to accommodate any specific wish not to be recorded, but can make no such guarantees.

 Questions, comments, mentions, and cat GIFs can be directed to the National GovHack Twitter account (@GovHackAU), or to your local GovHack event account.